lelutin/puppet-fail2ban/README.md

    banned IP.
 Can be "all" to block all ports.
 This parameter is mandatory.
  * `filter` Name of the filter to use.
 This parameter is mandatory.
  * `logpath` Path of the log to monitor.
 This parameter is mandatory.
+ * `ensure` Set this to `absent` to remove a jail.
+This parameter is useless with the default value of `purge_jail_dot_d` since removing the jail resource will remove the jail file.
+It can be useful if you set `purge_jail_dot_d` to false since then puppet won't automatically remove jails that are not managed anymore.
+This parameter cannot be used on Debian wheezy.
  * `enabled` Should this jail be enabled or not.
 The subtility between `ensure` and this parameter is that ensure will make the contents of the jail appear or disappear, while this parameter will let the jail contents be present in